 the transmit process for the L-SIG and VHT-SIG-A fields of a VHT packet.
 These transmit blocks are also

-used to generate the non-VHT portion of the VHT packet , except that the BCC encoder and interleaver are not used when generating the L-STF and L-LTF fields.
+used to generate the non-VHT portion of the VHT packet (see Figure 22-8 (Timing boundaries for VHT PPDU fields)), except that the BCC encoder and interleaver are not used when generating the L-STF and L-LTF fields.
 Figure 22-3 shows the transmit process for generating the VHT-SIG-B field of the VHT PPDUs.
 Figure 22-4 shows the transmitter blocks used to generate the Data field of 20 MHz, 40 MHz and 80 MHz SU VHT PPDUs.
 A subset of these transmitter blocks consisting of the constellation mapper and CSD blocks, as well as the blocks to the right of, and including, the spatial mapping block, are also used to generate the VHT-STF and VHT-LTF fields.
-This is illustrated in Figure 22-11 for the VHT-LTF fields.
+This is illustrated in Figure 22-11 for the VHT-LTF symbols.
 A similar set of transmit blocks, but without the multiplication by , applies to the generation of the VHT-STF field.
 Figure 22-5 shows the transmit process for generating the Data field of MU VHT PPDUs.
 Figure 22-6 and Figure 22-7 show the transmit process for generating the Data field of contiguous 160 MHz and non-contiguous 80+80 MHz VHT PPDUs, respectively.

 22.3.4.6 Construction of VHT-LTF

-The VHT-LTF fields allow the receiver to estimate the MIMO channel.
+The VHT-LTF symbols allow the receiver to estimate the MIMO channel.

 Table 22-4—Timing-related constants (continued)

-Duration of each VHTLTF field
+Duration of each VHTLTF symbol

 Table 22-5—Frequently used parameters (continued)

-Number of VHT long training fields (see 22.3.8.2.5 (VHT-LTF definition))
+Number of VHT long training symbols (see 22.3.8.2.5 (VHT-LTF definition))

 22.3.7 Mathematical description of signals

 The transmitted RF signal is derived by up-converting the complex baseband signal, which consists of several